miguelatplumbee/cucumber-as3/README.md

 }
  ```

-Next step is prepare your **TestRunner** and execute it as an Air application
+Next step is to prepare your **TestRunner** and execute it as an Air application

 ```as3
 public class TestRunner extends Sprite